I all grew up hearing the saying, “Goodnight, don’t let the bedbugs bite.” But, as adults, how can we ensure that we don’t let bedbugs bite us?

 Learning how to wash clothing that has been exposed to bed bugs is one method.
-We’ll show you all you need to know about killing bedbugs on laundry in this tutorial.
+I’ll show you all you need to know about killing bedbugs on laundry in this tutorial.

 What To Do If Your Clothes Have Been Infested With Bedbugs

 - Using rubbing alcohol, spray your clothes: If your clothing is colorfast, rubbing alcohol can be sprayed on them.

 - Sort the clothing as follows: Sort your clothes into garbage bags the same way you would normally.